npmcdn-to-unpkg-bot/nygeog.github.com/_posts/2015-11-30-algo-hw-4-resources-np-complete-networkx-pulp.md

 tags: algorithms columbia datascience courses
 ---

 I've been taking an algorithms for data science class this fall.
 This last homework (HW4) we studied and programmed NP Complete Problems and used [networkx](https://networkx.github.io/) and [PuLP](https://pypi.python.org/pypi/PuLP) so I thought I'd share a few resources that were helpful for that assignment.
+I'd love to go into some of the applications and usefulness of algorithms for considerations for GIS analysts but I need to move on to the next homework problem set.
+We are using **[GML](https://en.wikipedia.org/wiki/Geography_Markup_Language)** files!